Mastodon

 create new virtual macihine create new virtual macihine

-Start VM
+Start the VM

 You should be greeted with login interface alt text alt text